confluentinc/ccloud-sdk-go-v2/stream-governance/v2/docs/ClustersStreamGovernanceV2Api.md

 )

 func main() {
-    environment := "env-00000" // string | Filter the results by exact match for environment. (optional) pageSize := int32(56) // int32 | A pagination size for collection requests. (optional) (default to 10)
+    environment := "env-00000" // string | Filter the results by exact match for environment. pageSize := int32(56) // int32 | A pagination size for collection requests. (optional) (default to 10)
     pageToken := "pageToken_example" // string | An opaque pagination token for collection requests. (optional)